smartprocure/futil-js/README.md

 ### treeToArrayBy
 `traverse -> f -> tree -> [f(treeNode), f(treeNode), ...]`
 Like `treeToArray`, but accepts a customizer to process the tree nodes before putting them in an array.
+The customizer is passed the standard `node, index, parents, parentIndexes` args and is expected to return a transformed node.
 It's `_.map` for trees - but it's not called treeMap because it does not preserve the structure as you might expect `map` to do.
+See `mapTree` for that behavior.

 ### leaves
 `traverse -> tree -> [treeNodes]`
 Returns an array of the tree nodes that can't be traversed into in `pre-order`.

+### leavesBy
+`traverse -> f -> tree -> [f(treeNode), f(treeNode), ...]`
+Like `leaves`, but accepts a customizer to process the leaves before putting them in an array.

+### treeMap
+`(traverse, writeNode) -> f -> tree -> newTree`
+Structure preserving tree map! `writeNode` informs how to write a single node, but the default will generally work for most cases.
+The iteratee is passed the standard `node, index, parents, parentIndexes` args and is expected to return a transformed node.

+### treeMapLeaves
+`(traverse, writeNode) -> f -> tree -> newTree`
+Like `mapTree`, but only operates on lead nodes.
+It is a convenience method for `mapTree(next, writeNode)(F.unless(next, mapper), tree)`

 ### treeLookup
 `(traverse, buildIteratee) -> ([_iteratee], tree) -> treeNode`